allegroai/clearml-docs/docs/webapp/webapp_model_table.md

 * Sort columns - Metrics and hyperparameters, type of experiment, experiment name, start and last update elapsed time, and last iteration.
 * Column autofit - In the column heading, double click a resizer (column separator).

-## ClearML Actions from the models table
+## ClearML actions from the models table

 The following table describes the **ClearML** features that can be used from the models table, including the states that allow each feature.
 Model states are *Draft* (editable) and *Published* (read-only).
 These actions can be accessed with